DeeMajor/FullStatckApp/README.md

  1. You've been tasked with establishing a repository utilizing git as the chosen version control system.
 The company has opted for GitLab as the platform to host their remote repository.
  2. The team has requested that configuration files be automatically excluded whenever an individual performs a push or pull action from the remote repository.

-## Task 1: Run The Source Code Locally
+## Task 1: Run The Source Code Locally - Dwane - Explain required dependencies and show cli commands to get info.
+(Andile on PC)

 The source code file has been sent to you by the team lead via email.
 Setting up and running the code locally to verify its functionality would be prudent.